Set up Ollama on macOS

 , which most browsers treat as safe and therefore allow.
 Safari, however, blocks mixed-content requests even on the current machine.

-To avoid mixed content, you must make the Ollama server accessible over HTTPS in the following cases:
+To avoid mixed content, you must make the Ollama server accessible over HTTPS if you use GPT for Work from:

 Excel Online or Word Online on Safari